Breakfast Easy to Make Energy Bites Miscellaneous No Bake No Bake Breakfasts Recipes

 These chocolate oatmeal balls are egg-free and gluten-free.
 With some simple substitutions, they’re easily adapted for other allergies and sensitivities as well.

-To make these dairy free: Choose a dairy free dark chocolate or chocolate chips.
+To make dairy free oatmeal balls: Choose a dairy free dark chocolate or chocolate chips.

-To make these vegan: Some vegans consume honey, while others do not.
+To make vegan oatmeal balls: Some vegans consume honey, while others do not.
 If honey isn’t part of your diet, substitute agave nectar or maple syrup for a touch of sweetness.

-To make these peanut-free: Use almond butter or cashew butter.
+To make peanut-free oatmeal balls: Use almond butter or cashew butter.
 Instead of crushed peanuts, roll the balls in crushed or flaked almonds instead.

-To make these nut-free: Substitute sunflower butter or Biscoff spread, and roll in crushed pepitas, sunflower seeds, chocolate sprinkles, or additional oats.
+To make nut-free oatmeal balls: Substitute sunflower butter or Biscoff spread, and roll in crushed pepitas, sunflower seeds, chocolate sprinkles, or additional oats.

 Chocolate oatmeal bites rolled in peanuts, on a sheet of baking parchment